 To begin to design a fryer for Mars, where the gravity is only a third as that on Earth, the researchers’ main goal right now is to understand how exactly the oil will splatter.
 "Is there a mathematical model that will describe the splattering?"
 Arquiza asks.
 "Once you have your model, you can conceptualize whatever design you want and run it through your model."

 They needed data.
-They started on Earth first--dying cooking oils red, and placing white paper all around the gas range as they cooked tofu and hash browns.
-With splattered red drops all over the paper, the images of the results look like something out of Law and Order.
-From these, it was easy to count the droplets and measure their size and distance traveled using simple, free software.
+They started on Earth first—dying cooking oils red, and placing white paper all around the gas range as they cooked tofu and hash browns.
+With splattered red drops all over the paper, the images of the results look like a crime scene out of Law and Order.
+From these, it was easy to use software to count the droplets and measure their size and distance traveled.

 Later, with the frying pan and paper bolted down inside a cooking hood on the space simulator, they repeated the same experiments.
 On each of many flights completed over four days, the researchers had 20 seconds to cook under both Mars (1/3 Earth gravity) and moon (1/6 Earth gravity) conditions.

 Arquiza is still analyzing the data and building his model, but he can say with assurance that oil droplets do travel more, are bigger, and are more numerous under low-gravity.
 Some day, he’s pretty confident he could overcome the challenges of designing a fryer for Mars.
-Actually doing so, he says, that will require another research grant.
+Actually doing so—that will require another research grant, he says.